Skip to main content

 Required Courses

 The program requires 30 credits of technical coursework approved by the student’s advisor.
-All courses must be numbered 500 or above.
+All courses must be numbered 500 or above, except for the 400-level courses identified in the pre-defined course lists.
 Technical coursework is defined as courses in Engineering departments, Physics, Math, Statistics, Computer Science, Medical Physics, and Chemistry.
 Other courses may be deemed appropriate by a student’s faculty advisor.

 General 1